cryptoz0ne/laravel-vue-shopify/README.md

 # Creating a Pull Request

+- Branch off `master`
+- Push your branch immediately (with no changes)
+- Create a PR with `[Draft]` as the title prefix
+- Verify CI passes
+- Make changes to your local branch and push changes
-`npm run lint` should run as a pre-commit hook.
-If you create a PR, CI will attempt to install and build everything and run `npm run lint` again.
-PRs will not be looked at or reviewed if CI is failing.
+- `npm run lint` should run as a pre-commit hook by Husky, but you can run it manually to check
+- When you push, CI will attempt to install and build everything and run `npm run lint` again
+- PRs will not be looked at or reviewed if CI is failing